khiav223577/active_model_cachers/README.md

 @attack = skill_ids.inject(0){|sum, id| sum + Skill.cacher_at(id).atk_power }
 ```

-One of the solution is that you could store a lookup table into cache, so that only one cache object is stored and you can retrieve all of the needed data in one query.
+One solution is to store a lookup table into the cache, so that only one cache object is stored.
+This will allow you to retrieve all of the needed data in one query.

 ```rb
 class Skill < ActiveRecord::Base